 New models of care that focus on a digital experience makes it easier for patients and providers to connect.
 Annum Health, a telehealth startup, partnered with Silverline to build out the technical infrastructure for its behavioral treatment program.
 The solution consisted of Salesforce Sales and Service Cloud for internal employees, a Partner Community for contracted prescribers and therapists, and a mobile application for program participants.

-Technology like Salesforce can facilitate the journey to improve the overall patient experience and delivery of care, it also provides opportunities to enhance the operational model of these organizations by providing better reporting, assessment and form management and automation, service scheduling, and patient access.
+Technology like Salesforce can facilitate the journey to improve the overall patient experience and delivery of care.
+It also provides opportunities to enhance the operational model of these organizations by providing better reporting, assessment, form management, automation, service scheduling, and patient access.

 Making behavioral health personal and accessible

 Whether you operate in a facility-based model of care or are experimenting with digital solutions, a stronger technological base will help you deliver a better, more streamlined model of care for mental health patients.
 With Salesforce, you can:

 - Create continuity of care: Access the right information at the right time in the right channel so patients feel seen